 Some New Testament books were written by the authors themselves, but some were dictated to secretaries or amanuenses (singular “amanuensis”).
-For example, Tertius was the amanuensis whom Paul used for Romans (Rom 16:22).
-On the other hand, Paul wrote Galatians himself (Gal 6:11).
+For example, Tertius was the amanuensis whom Paul used for Romans (Romans 16:22).
+On the other hand, Paul wrote Galatians himself (Galatians 6:11).

 In addition, punctuation was hardly used.
 Sometimes a horizontal line above the words would indicate an abbreviation.
 A horizontal line below would indicate a new paragraph.
 Yet, such occurrences were rare.

 The final state of the canon did not depend on the church’s reception of it.
 In reality the canon was complete when the last book (i.e., the Apocalypse) was completed.
 However, the church did not recognize this authority immediately.
 Recognition took time as the books continued to circulate.

 After an autograph’s arrival and reception by the initial recipient(s), it probably remained there for a while.
 It was read by the addressee(s) repeatedly, but went no farther.
 Exceptions to this general rule include those books which were circular letters.
 Built into such encyclical letters was a mechanism which necessitated immediate circulation to a number of churches.
 Revelation, Galatians, and 2 Corinthians were of this type.
 Ephesians also was probably a circular letter to all the churches in the Roman province of Asia (cf. Ephesians 1:1; Colossians 4:16).10